bobdavies2000/OpenCVB/README.md

 **“A-Z” Toolbar Button:** *There are almost 250 algorithm groups in OpenCVB, and the “A-Z” toolbar button allows speedy access to any of the groups.
 Clicking on any of grid entries will land the user at the first algorithm in the group in one click.
 Accessing a specific algorithm in that group is a click away in the pulldown of the list of available algorithms.*

-# Recent Changes – December 2024
+# 2024 December - Recent Changes

 -   Over 3800 algorithms are included, averaging 33 lines of code per algorithm.
 -   RedCloud algorithm default is the featureless option (see below.)